ekandreas/phpgrid/readme.txt

 == Installation ==
-1. Place the code inside the plugin folder as usual installation of WordPress plugins.
-The folder should be named "phpgrid".
+1. Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

-2. Download the free (or your paid) -version of phpgrid.org and place the lib folder under the plugin folder!
+2. Download the free (or your paid) -version of phpgrid.org and place the **lib** folder under the **plugin** folder (plugins/phpgrid)!
 Due to license rules we do not have the rights to provide you with the component.

-Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

 == Screenshots ==
 1. Shortcode inside your post html editor.